ATorada/DIW_P3_Responsive_Design/README.md

 The challenges I found was how to reproduce the different results depending on the device I was looking at.

-To solve this, I used the Media Queries with the Screen as a Media to make it, not only responsive, but well designed for the usual width/height devices like Tablets, Mobiles...
+To solve this, I used the Media Queries with the Screen as a Media to make it, not only responsive, but well designed for the usual width/height devices like Tablets, Smartphones...
 ## Theory

  - [Attardi, J. (2020).
 Responsive Design.
 In: Modern CSS.
 Apress, Berkeley, CA.](https://doi.org/10.1007/978-1-4842-6294-8_11)